 The rest of the week’s sharing time is on a volunteer basis.
 We have 3 kids share each day.
 Not everyone wants to share and not everyone gets a turn.
 I tell the kids “If you didn’t share today, maybe you can share tomorrow.”
 I ask if anyone wants to share and they give me a thumbs up.
 I choose a random student to share.

 The student will share something about their lives or what they did recently.
 It’s usually 1 or 2 sentences.
 This is the easy part.

 After they share, the rest of the students can ask them questions.
 This is the hard part.
 Especially at the beginning.
 But this is also where my students learn to have authentic conversations and invest in conversations.

 I start the sharing time about 3 weeks into the school year.
 This is the last component of the morning meeting that I introduce.
 The first week of introducing this I will ask the students to share and I will ask them questions.
-The second week the students will share and I will ask a question and then ask the students to ask questions.
+Then, when I feel the kids are ready, the students will share and I will ask a question and then ask the students to ask questions.
 Sometimes I might need to model another question but they will be able to ask some questions also.
-The third week I release the questioning to the students with necessary support and scaffolding!
+Finally, at some point, I release the questioning to the students with the necessary support and scaffolding!